NathanOllichon/Gerez-un-projet-collaboratif-en-int-grant-une-demarche-CI-CD/README.md

 >  mvn spring-boot:run

-Tests automaticaly played:

-On github Actions choose test workflow, download and open the artifacts with a browser.

-### Docker Back-end
+## Docker Launch

-The container are configured on a workflow Github Actions.
-Go on it and modify "" for you're own space/account

-OPEN Docker desktop and search for your images
-Then run it.
+OPEN Docker desktop and search for your images (Back and Front) Then run it.

-## Configuration

-SonarCloud 2 spaces creation et config + keys + sonar quality gate modification on github secrets + change names of project cloud in workflow

-Same for DockerHub, for push in your spaces, create name and change project name.